-Research predicts there will be roughly 65 million active teenage social media users across the four major platforms (Facebook, Instagram, YouTube, and TikTok) by the end of 2022.
+Research predicted there would be roughly 65 million active teenage social media users across the four major platforms (Facebook, Instagram, YouTube, and TikTok) by the end of 2022.
 It’s not the largest age group on social media, nor is it one with massive spending power.
 But that doesn’t make teenage consumers any less valuable.
 In fact, marketers spend more than $17 billion annually marketing to young audiences because they know if they can establish brand affinity early, they’ll have a customer for life.

 You’re off to a good start if you have a product that appeals to teenage consumers.
 The challenge is marketing it to them in a language they understand.
 And that’s where teenage influencers come in.